-“The children live in hard conditions,” affirms Qusai, the field facilitator from the implementing partner Right To Play Jordan.
+“The children live in hard conditions,” affirms Qusai, the field facilitator.
 “There are no resources to entertain them and there are no after-school programs.
 Even if there were, most of the girls would not be allowed to participate.”

 “My parents are different from other parents; they have always treated me and my brothers the same,” explains Baraa, who has four brothers, five sisters and is the middle child.
 “One of my older sisters is a volunteer coach for Generation Amazing, so when she asked my parents if I could join the club and play football, they said yes right away.”

 The Generation Amazing program uses football to engage the camp’s children in extracurricular, play-based learning activities.

 The coaches, all trained in Right To Play’s play-based, child-centered learning approach, use football drills like dribbling and passing to teach the girls and boys social skills like teamwork, acceptance and cooperation, and to create awareness about inclusion and gender equality, while motivating the girls to participate.